EN

 1. Broker: Kafka cluster typically consists of multiple brokers to maintain load balance.
 Kafka brokers are stateless, so they use ZooKeeper for maintaining their cluster state.
 One Kafka broker instance can handle hundreds of thousands of reads and writes per second and each broker can handle TB of messages without performance impact.
 Kafka broker leader election can be done by ZooKeeper.

 1. Consumers: Since Kafka brokers are stateless, which means that the consumer has to maintain how many messages have been consumed by using partition offset.
 If the consumer acknowledges a particular message offset, it implies that the consumer has consumed all prior messages.
 The consumer issues an asynchronous pull request to the broker to have a buffer of bytes ready to consume.
 The consumers can rewind or skip to any point in a partition simply by supplying an offset value.
-Consumer offset value is notified by ZooKeeper.
+A consumer offset value is notified by ZooKeeper.

 The docker-compose-file for Kafka cluster setup is https://github.com/confluentinc/cp-all-in-one/blob/7.0.1-post/cp-all-in-one/docker-compose.yml